-Deal With a Devil
+Deal with a Devil

-Hayden's brief foray into sanity wouldn't last.
-He was next seen in Arkham Asylum rambling about the multiverse again.
+Hayden was next seen in Arkham Asylum rambling about the multiverse again.
 He was infected with Joker Venom and ran around perpetrating deadly pranks, including shouting "fire" in a crowded theater.
 Eventually, Hayden was freed from the Joker toxin and at some point was recruited by Alex Luthor in his mad scheme to bring about the perfect Earth, seeing how the Mask was a conduit to the Multiverse and how he remembered the lost worlds.

 The Blackest Night crisis encompassed the creation of a new Lantern Corps, the Black Lanterns.
 The primary goal of the Black Lanterns was to eliminate all light and all life from the universe.
 The Black Lantern Corps consisted of dead creatures from all reaches of the universe.
 A Black Lantern feeds on the emotions and hearts of living creatures.
 In the beginning of Blackest Night, Roger Hayden (Psycho-Pirate) has already died.
 He aids the army of Black Lanterns in wreaking havoc and stealing the hearts of common people and heroes alike.
 He used his powers to draw emotion from people, these emotions were collected through Hayden's black ring and used to fuel Nekron's black battery.

 At Luthor's behest, Psycho-Pirate used illusion-casting powers to torture Power Girl with visions of alternate pasts.
 He revealed her true history as a survivor of Earth-2 in attempt to capture her for Luthor.
 He would also be the one who gave the black Eclipso diamond to Jean Loring, thus turning her into the former spirit of wrath, Eclipso.